atalienet/startie/README.md

 ## Installation Instructions

-1. Clone this repository to your local machine.
-2. Navigate to the `v0.1` tag within the repository.
+1. Navigate to the `v0.1` tag within the repository.
+2. Download and extract the source code.
-3. Build the application using Xcode.
+3. Open the project and build the application using Xcode.

+## How to use
+1. Launch the application.
+    1. If no window appears, click on the icon (a plain square) in the menu bar.
+2. Click the `+` button at the top of the left sidebar to add a group and specify its name.
+3. In the main area on the right, add applications to the group.
+4. Click the ▶ button to launch all applications in the group at once!
+5. If you want to set the application to launch at login or configure other settings, click the ⚙ icon at the top right.

 ## Development Roadmap